-- I. AESTHETICS - Except as provided in Public Resources Code Section 21099, could the project: Significant Project Impact Not Identified by Substantial New Consistent with GPU Impact GPU EIR Information EIR a) Have a substantial adverse effect on a scenic vista? х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-(Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? x
+I. AESTHETICS - Except as provided in Public Significant Impact Not Substantial Consistent Resources Code Section 21099, could the project: Project Identified by New with GPU Impact GPU EIR Information EIR a) Have a substantial adverse effect on a scenic vista? - х ^ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic X buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are those that are experienced from publicly accessible vantage Х point).
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in Х the area? the area?

 Discussion: The GPU EIR determined that overall, development that would result from implementation of the General Plan would change the existing visual character of the County, but not to a significant extent.
-The only scenic designation in the County is along I-5, which is not near the project site.
+The only scenic designation in the County is along I-5, which is not near or in the vicinity of the project site.
 The site itself is not considered to be a scenic resource or a unique vista.
 Community standards generally do not dictate the need or desire for architectural review of agricultural or residential subdivisions.